 The areas of responsibility of the individual members of the Management Board are defined in such a way that all major functions, products and markets are represented in the Management Board.
 Decisions of major importance are made in the entire Management Board on the basis of systematic and results-oriented preparations, an appropriate analysis of the expected effects on success and risks, and open-ended discussions.

 In performing their management duties, the Management Board’s members may not pursue any personal interests which conflict with or impair ATOSS Software AG’s interests, nor may they accept benefits or other advantages of this kind.
 Neither directly nor indirectly, they may take advantage of business opportunities to which ATOSS Software AG is entitled, for themselves or for persons or companies closely associated with them.
-The Management Board’s members are also subject to a comprehensive non-competition clause as well as to the statutory insider rules of the WpHG [Wertpapierhandelsgesetz; German Securities Trading Act].
+The Management Board’s members are also subject to a comprehensive non-competition clause as well as to the statutory insider rules.
 They are supported by a compliance officer who advises them on insider issues, monitors compliance with insider guidelines and is responsible for the relevant contacts with the competent authorities.
 These aforementioned principles also apply to executive members.
 Material transactions require the approval of the Supervisory Board.

 The core task of the Supervisory Board consists of the personnel appointment and regular advice to the Management Board, as well as the monitoring of the company management and the achievement of long-term corporate goals.
 Monitoring and advisory services also include sustainability issues in particular.

 In order to fulfil its monitoring function, ATOSS Software AG’s Supervisory Board has adopted rules of procedure.
 Certain transactions are subject to the approval of the Management Board within the framework of its rules of procedure, in particular strategic realignments, investment projects, loans, company formations and participations as well as other transactions above a certain size.
-At least once a year, the Supervisory Board shall carry out a systematic evaluation on its activity in order to continuously examine possibilities for improvement.
-Should a Supervisory Board member attend less than half of the Supervisory Board’s meetings, this shall be noted in the report of the Supervisory Board.
+The attendance of Supervisory Board members and Audit Committee members at meetings of the relevant body is reported in the Report of the Supervisory Board.

 When selecting candidates to be proposed to the Annual General Meeting for election in the Supervisory Board, the Supervisory Board makes sure that they are persons who have the required expertise, skills and professional experience.
 In particular, ATOSS Software AG will comply with the recommendation of the Corporate Governance Code for future elections to the Supervisory Board or with a court appointment to propose at least one independent member with sufficient expertise in the field of auditing/accounting or with comparable expertise.